 Epidural injections are one of the most widely used treatments offered for a variety of back pain conditions.
 Injection therapy is often prescribed when more conservative therapies fail and before spinal surgery is considered as a final option.
 There are different types of injection therapies all designed to accomplish specific individual goals.
 It is important to discuss the risks and benefits of each type of injection therapy with your doctor prior to commencing treatment.

 Personally, I am appalled by the overly casual nature of epidural treatment in the dorsopathy sector.
 This invasive form of therapy has definite risks, some of which are very significant.
 Epidurals also demonstrate a relatively high rate of complications.
 Furthermore, most types of epidurals provide transient benefits, if any at all, while most patients are under the impression that the shots are designed to cure them completely.
 This is typically due to a physician who neglects to provide a complete and objective view of the therapy prior to treatment.

 This dialog evaluates epidural injections for back pain diagnosis and treatment.

-There are varying substances and usages in all spinal injection therapies.
-Some of the most common back pain injections are:
+There are varying substances utilized in all spinal injection therapies, as well as various applications.
+Some of the most common types of back pain injections include all of the following:

 Prolotherapy involves irritating substances which are injected in order to enact an organic healing response from the body.
 This is a controversial modality, but has shown positive results for treating certain types of back pain conditions.